alextim/astro-lib/packages/astro-sitemap/README.md

 ## Inspiration

-The `astro-sitemap` is based on the source code of the official integration [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap).
-Thanks for your well done job!
+The `astro-sitemap` is based on the official integration [@astrojs/sitemap](https://github.com/withastro/astro/tree/main/packages/integrations/sitemap).
+Many thanks to the [Astro](https://astro.build/) team for their work!